Blog

 Mailchimp's history illustrates this clearly.
 After Intuit's $12 billion acquisition in 2021, the platform went through a series of free tier reductions:

-• Free plan contact limit: 2,000 (pre-2019) → 500 (2023) → 250 (January 2026)
+• Free plan contact limit: 2,000 at its peak, now 250

-• Monthly send limit: once unlimited → 1,000 → 500
+• Monthly send limit: now capped at 500

 Mailchimp's free plan also counts unsubscribed and non-subscribed contacts toward your limit.
 A list of 5,000 contacts that has seen typical nonprofit unsubscribe rates may have 250–500 inactive contacts still counted on the bill — contacts you cannot email but are paying to store.